Actions you can take to keep safe...

 When you are the driver…

-- Don't be in a hurry to pass your test.
-Be sure to get lots of on road experience and take as many hazard perception tests as you can – even after you have passed your theory test! - this will give you much more ‘driving’ experience and increase your chance of spotting and safely dealing with hazards on the road.
+- Don't be in a hurry to pass your test - research suggests ideally getting 120 hours of supervised on-road experience under different conditions.
+Take as many hazard perception tests as you can – even after you have passed your theory test! - this will give you much more ‘driving’ experience and increase your chance of spotting and safely dealing with hazards on the road.

 - Whether you are about to begin learning, or you have recently passed your test, take a look at this free-to-use e-learning platform at the FirstCar Academy.
 It comprises a series of 14 short videos to keep you and your friends safe on the roads.